layrjs/layr/docs/introduction/data-storage.md

 Just like the `save()` method, the `find()` method is exposed by the backend, so it can be remotely executed to retrieve the messages from the database.
 Note that the `load()` method has to be exposed as well because it is called by the `find()` method under the hood so the `text` and `createdAt` attributes can be loaded.
 Otherwise, only the primary identifier attribute (`id`) would be accessible.

 Let's start the frontend to make sure everything is working properly.
-While keeping the backend running, invoke the following command to add a message in our guestbook:
+While keeping the backend running, invoke the following command in another terminal to add a message in our guestbook:

 ```sh
 // JS